adeenasyed/Dodgeball-Manager/README.md

-# MSCI 240 Assignment 2
+# MSCI 240 (Data Structures & Algorithms) Assignment 2
 This assignment is written in Java, and tested with Gradle/JUnit.

 ### Run command